valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 ### Simplification of Action Steps in Test Functions

-In the example provided as Listing 3-4, the test method is structured to contain a single action within the _Act_ section, specifically invoking the `save` method of the `Application` class.
+In the example provided as Listing 3-4, the test method is structured to contain a single action within the _Act_ section, specifically invoking the `Save` method of the `Application` class.
 This illustrates the principle of focusing each test on a specific action, which is stated in the test function's name.
 Notice that the _Arrange_ section is intentionally more involved.
 We'll explore that topic in a later discussion.

 For the purpose of maintaining high readability and clarity within test code, it's recommended that you limit the _Act_ section to a single line of action.
 This practice ensures that the test's intent remains focused and straightforward.